donguree/hal-libs-header/documentation_mo/source/photo/jpeg.rst

 Functional Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^

-Plese refer to each function's description and requirement.
+The data types and functions used in this module are described in the Data Types and Functions in the API List.

 Quality and Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^

-Requirements regarding the performance (execution speed) required by each function are described in each function part.
+The performance requirements (execution speed) for each function are described in the API Reference.

 Implementation
 --------------